 In the field of research, WEAMEC has been operating since 2016, a call for projects.
-The third edition selected four new laureates.
+The 3rd Call for Research Projects selected four new laureates.

 ASAPE: Add-on Systems for wind turbine performance improvement